florenttaralle/YAVAT/readme.md

 1. A color is set for this particular event (in event edition dialog).
 2. A color is set for this label on this timeline (in event edition dialog).
 3. A color is set for the timeline (in the timeline edition dialog).

+# Using Profiles

+A profile is a list of default annotations configurations (name, color, ...).
+This allows to create and configure annotations for multiple video files.
+That way, you dont need to settup annotations for all videos when working in a project (save some precious time <3 ).

+The profile is automaticaly applied (1) after loading it from file, (2) when loading a YAVAT annotation file, (3) when loading a video file.
+When a profile is applied, any missing timeline is created, timelines and timeseries atrributes are updated.

+To build a profile, you need (1) to setup annotations for a video, (2) set the profile from the annotations, (3) save the profile.

 # Contributing